 Apoptotic Plasma Membrane Assays for Flow Cytometry

 Some of the earliest detectable apoptotic events involve the plasma membrane, including changes in membrane asymmetry and permeability.
-In addition to annexin V conjugates, we offer unique assays to measure membrane changes under conditions where annexin V binding is problematic, such as in adherent cells, and without using special buffers.
+In addition to annexin V conjugates, Life Technologies provides unique assays to measure membrane changes under conditions where annexin V binding is problematic, such as in adherent cells, and without using special buffers.

 In apoptotic cells, phosphatidyl serine (PS) is translocated from the inner to the outer leaflet of the plasma membrane, thus exposing PS to the external cellular environment.
 Annexin V labeled with a fluorophore or biotin can identify apoptotic cells by binding to PS exposed on the outer leaflet of the membrane.
 The Alexa Fluor series of dyes has proven to make brighter and more photostable bioconjugates than other organic dyes with similar spectral characteristics.

 - Conjugated to Invitrogen dyes for increased sensitivity

 - Conjugates for all available lasers for increased multiplexing capabilities